Mihajlo "Misha" Djordjevic Book Prize

-Mihajlo "Misa" Djordjevic was one of the founding members of NASSS.
+Mihajlo "Misha" Djordjevic was one of the founding members of NASSS.
 He was a professor of French literature at Penn State University and a translator of Serbian poetry into English.
 This award in his honor is given annually to distinguished authors of books published in English on Serbian language, literature, and culture in general.
-Nominations should be sent to Slobodanka Vladiv-Glover
+Nominations should be sent to the members of the Committee.

 Votes are sent by email to the Committee Chair after she circulates the nominations.
 The Chair reports on the outcome of the vote count.
 If there is a tie, the whole Committee is asked to decide on the winner or winners.

-2009 — Gregory A. Freeman, The Forgotten 500: The Untold Story of the Men Who Risked All for the Greatest Rescue Mission of World War II
+2009 — Gregory A. Freeman, The Forgotten 500: The Untold Story of the Men Who Risked All for the Greatest Rescue Mission of World War.
+New American Library 2007

-#### - Charles Simic, the fifteenth Poet Laureate of the United States.
+2008 — Charles Simić, the fifteenth Poet Laureate of the United States.